Fragtality/PilotsDeck/README.md

 <br/><br/>
 ## Action Configuration
 Now we're getting to the "Fun" part! :flushed:<br/>
 The Actions behave like any other Actions on the StreamDeck.
+All the Action's Settings are stored in the StreamDeck Profiles.
 They can be moved arround, swapped, copy-pasted and put in Folders.
 In case of the "Simple Button" it can be put in Multi-Actions like normal.
 Only replacing one Type with another could lead to unexpected Results and is "not recommended".<br/>
 All Configuration is done via the Property Inspector.
 Some Input-Fields combine multiple Fiels/Inputs in one string, so let's start with the common Syntax:<br/>
 ### Common Syntax & Fields
 Plain Numeric Values are separated by "**;**".
 E.g. an Size or Range Definition like "0; 10"<br/>